vsariola/pakettic/README.md

 - The parser can crash with large carts.
 Carts in the size coding range (few thousand characters) do not seem to cause problems, but crashes have been observed parsing carts with tens of thousands of code characters.
-This may related to how the pyparsing grammar is defined, which could result in highly recursive parsing and eventually stack overflows.
+This may be related to how the pyparsing grammar is defined, which could result in highly recursive parsing and eventually stack overflows.

 ## Credits